 My final recommendation is one of the most popular.
 The CityPass is a discount card that offers you admission to some of SF's top museums.

 With this card, you can see the California Academy of Sciences, the Exploratorium, and the Aquarium of the Bay.
-They also have the option to select other museums instead of those listed above.
+They also have the option to visit the SF Museum of Modern Art instead of the Exploratorium.

 Another great feature of this card is that it includes a ticket to a 60-minute bay cruise and a multi-day Muni pass (our pubic transit system).
 This way, you don't have to dig for change each time you want to take the bus or a cable car.